tveleza2/StockVisualization/README.md

 # StockVisualization

 StockVisualization is a fullstack application designed to provide stock market insights.
 It consists of two main components:

-1. **StockBack**: A backend service built with Go for managing stock data and APIs.
+1. **StockBack**: A backend service built with Go (Gin) for managing stock data, APIs, and business logic.
 2. **StockVI**: A frontend application built with Vue 3 and Vite for visualizing stock data.

 ---